Use of KSU Buildings and Grounds

-The Building Authority for each building is responsible for enforcing this aspect of the policy.
+The Building Authority for each building is responsible for enforcing the policy.

 All dogs and cats on campus must be licensed with the city in which the campus is located.
 All animals must have current vaccinations evidenced by a tag on the animal or the vaccination certificate in the immediate possession of the owner.

 All animals at Kansas State University are expected to behave appropriately at all times.
-The University may exclude a service or therapy animal if the animal:
+The University may exclude an animal, including a service animal, if the animal:

 Animals are not permitted to run free on University property.
 Animals on University property outside of buildings must be leashed and under personal control of the owner at all times.
 Animals may not be secured to trees, posts, shrubs, etc., and left unattended.
 Owners are required to clean up after their animals outside of buildings.